University of Arizona

 - Geos 195D is available either for letter grade or pass-fail

-- Letter grades are based on active participation and quality of field notebook
+- Letter grading is based on active participation and quality of field notebook

 Suggestions on Field Notebooks

-- Everything covered on trips should be recorded in notebooks
+- Rule of thumb: Topics covered on trip stops should be recorded in notebooks

 - Leave adjacent pages blank for additional information later